kanavbengani/Reversi/README.md

 could be implemented by a non-player.
 Also, these features are events that are triggered by the model, hence the refactoring of the package.

-#### Changes for Part 3
+### Changes for Part 3
-The following are changes made from the previous assignment (Assignment 6).
+The following are changes made to the code from the previous assignment (Assignment 6).
-- Added a package-private method to test the behavior of the mouse and the keyboard listeners.
+- Added a package-private method to the view to test the behavior of the mouse and the keyboard listeners.
+- Added a `disableInput` method to the view to not allow any input on an AI's view.
 - Removed old implementation of single-depth minimax and refactored recursive, multiple-depth minimax.
-- Split notification of turn and prompting of player move in `ModelFeatures`
+- Split notification of turn and prompting of player move in `ModelFeatures` and added a `itsGameOver` method.

-### Quick start
-The game can be interacted with by running the `main` method in `Reversi.java`.
-As the "player", you can click on certain cells and they will be highlighted red (invalid move) or green (valid move).
-You can also use your keyboard to do certain actions such as passing (`P` key) or playing a move at the selected cell (`ENTER` key).
-For now, these would be logged to `System.out`.
-The view also converts your physical click coordinates to logical axial coordinates on the board.

 ## Invariant
 - The number of key-value pairs in `board` is equal to `3 * numRings * (numRings + 1) + 1`.
 This is a class variant
 because it is a true logical statement about the instantaneous state of the class.
 It is preserved in all constructors since it is either validated if a board is passed in or the board is created based on the given number of rings.
 It is also preserved by all the methods because `numRings` is final and the board is never added or removed from.

+## Code Explanations
+- `ReversiFactory` -- A factory class used to configure and create a game of Reversi.

 ### Model
 - `IROModel` -- A read-only interface that allows the user to make observations on the cs3500.reversi.model such as